-Got an older mountain bike, a commuter, tourer or perhaps a cyclocross bike and want improved braking power?
-When V-brakes came onto the scene they revolutionised rim braking performance, and the good news is that they still offer fantastic braking.
-With two long arms providing leverage when the brake cable pulls, there’s plenty of power on offer and the best V-brakes should perform well in all but the most mucky conditions.
+When V-brakes came onto the scene they revolutionised rim braking performance for off-road bikes, tourers and hybrid bikes.
+Although increasingly new models of these bikes are being fitted with disc brakes V-brakes still offer fantastic braking.
+With two long arms providing leverage when the brake cable pulls, there’s plenty of power on offer and the best V-brakes should perform well in all but the muckiest conditions.

-If you spend winter weekends getting covered in mud, you’re probably riding a cyclocross bike with cantilever brakes.
-The cyclocross scene in the UK has exploded in recent years, and fortunately at Evans Cycles, we offer plenty of the best cantilever brakes which will provide power and mud clearance.
+If you spend winter weekends getting covered in mud, you may be riding a cyclocross bike with cantilever brakes.
+The cyclocross scene in the UK has exploded in recent years and whilst many new ‘cross bikes come fitted with disc brakes older models still carry cantilever brakes.
+Fortunately, at Evans Cycles, we offer plenty of the best cantilever brakes which will provide power and mud clearance.

 Mounting points for the straddle cable are getting wider and wider, which offers greater leverage and therefore more power – TRPs Eurox magnesium cantilever brakes might be pricey, but they’re light and powerful, a winning combination.
 Less expensive, but still effective, are Shimano cantilever brakes.

-If you have a racy road bike and want to stop a bit quicker and loose a bit of weight, you could replace your standard caliper brakes with something new.
+If you have a road racing bike and want to stop a bit quicker and lose a bit of weight, you could replace your standard caliper brakes with something new.

-Road bikes rely on caliper brakes to bring them to a stop.
+Road bikes rely on caliper brakes to bring them to a stop, although disc brakes are now becoming popular.
+However, if your frame is built for caliper brakes there are still options to upgrade these.
 If you’re looking to go quicker, stopping faster will help and a good pair of brake calipers will give you powerful, reliable stopping power in a wide range of conditions.